-In this chapter, an estimation of the quantitative replicability potential of this feature is provided in the X-tendo countries.
+In this chapter, an estimation on the quantitative replicability potential of this feature is provided in the X-tendo countries.
 This follows the methodology described in section 3.
-Figure 4 shows the number of annually issued EPCs, by the different trigger points in the total of X-tendo countries.
-In the period 2015-2019, about 2.5 million EPCs were issued annually.
-The largest number resulted from real estate transactions, followed by new building construction, while EPCs due to the change of tenant and building renovation, according to our data and the chosen assumptions, have lower relevance.
-In shaded colours, the figure shows the share of EPC end-users who potentially show special interest in this feature, according to the factors determined in Table 13 and Table 144.
-A high relevance is assumed in particular for building renovation and general interest in the potential improvement of building energy performance, leading to a range of 49%-83% of all EPC-end-users showing potential interest in the results of the real energy consumption feature.
-The total number of interested EPC-end-users for all trigger points is estimated to about 1.23 -2.10 million in the base year which may increase to 1.90 - 2.95 million EPC end-users in the year 2030, which is indicated by the grey lines.
-The bandwidth (low-high) results from two factors:

-(1) The potential interest of EPC end-users was assigned by categories, each representing a range, like 20-40% of EPC end-users are estimated to be interested.

-(2) The interest may differ significantly between the buyer and the seller, in particular in a case where a building does not perform very well according to a certain indicator.
+Figure 10 shows the number of annually issued EPCs, by the different trigger points in the total of X-tendo countries.
+In the historical period 2015-2019, about 2.5 million EPCs were issued annually.
+The largest part resulted from real estate transactions, followed by new building construction, while EPCs due to the change of tenant and building renovation according to our data and the chosen assumptions have lower relevance.
+In shaded colours, the figure shows the share of EPC end-users which potentially show special interest in this feature, according to the factors determined in Table 13 and Table 1410 in Annex 1.
+A high relevance is assumed in particular for real estate transactions (interest of the buyer) and general interest in the potential improvement of building energy performance, leading to a range of 24%-73% of all EPC-endusers showing potential interest in the results of the financing schemes feature.
+The total number of interested EPC end-users for all trigger points is estimated to about 0.6 - 1.83 million in the base year which may increase to 1.19 - 2.62 million EPC end-users in the year 2030, which is indicated by the grey lines.
+The bandwidth (low-high) results from two factors: (1) The potential interest of EPC-end-users was assigned by categories, each representing a range, for example, 20-40% of EPC-end-users are estimated to be interested.
+(2) The interest may differ significantly between the buyer and the seller, in particular in case that a building does not perform very well according to a certain indicator.
+Thus, for the "lower" case a lower value of interest (typically the interest of the seller) is assumed whereas for the "higher" case a higher value (typically representing the interest of the buyer) is considered.